• Skip to primary navigation

 • Preheat oven to 325°F.

-• Melt the butter in a small saucepan over low heat.
+• Melt the butter in a small saucepan over medium heat.
+Skim off any foam that forms on the surface of the melted butter and discard it.
 You will need to return the butter to the heat as you work to keep it from solidifying.

 • Start with unfolding one package of phyllo dough.
 Take two phyllo sheets together and roll them, repeat for every 2 sheets in package and stack them.
 Cover the stack with a clean plastic bag and then a tea towel.
 Make sure your unused dough rolls remain covered while you work.